cwgreene/debuggerscripts/README.md

-# gdbscripts
+# debugger scripts

-Useful scripts for `gdb` memory inspection and other things.
+Useful scripts for `gdb` and others (eventually) to perform memory inspection and other things.

-Use in conjunction with `gef`.
+## gdb
+gdb scripts use python extensions. use `source $scriptname`